Quuxplusone/hexx/WALKTHRU.md

 (Collect a green n'egg and a Chymera Blood.)
 Visit the alcove to your west.
 Collect the serpent key.
 Go back out past the regen chamber and straight ahead.
-(Open the wooden door with a common key.
+Open the wooden door with a common key.
 Kill two dwarves.
-Collect the fire gem.)
+Collect the fire gem.
+(Collect 10 elf arrows.)
 Go back to the down-stairs; face north.
 Open the right-hand grated door with the serpent key.
 Kill two dwarves.
 Follow the hall around and take the right branch when it forks.
 The right fork dead-ends.
 The sign says, "LOOK BEHIND YOU".
 Turn around!
 Kill the dwarf.